mel-oezkan/scipy_final/README.md

 ## Short description
-This project will contain an interactive **web scrapper** with an **user intafece** based on the browser where the use will be able to filter their search and **annotate** the scrapped data.
+This project will contain an interactive **web scrapper** with an **user interface** based on the browser where the use will be able to filter their search and **annotate** the scrapped data.
 However the scrapper will only work on the webstore of Vinted.com.

 ## Requirements
 For the scrapper to run